omondii/omondii/README.md

 # Hi, I'm Brian Omondi
-A Backend Developer who can centre a div
+A Backend Developer who can center a div